a-b-street/abstreet/docs/design/intersections.md

 to show a green/yellow/red arrow.
 Could similarly show the ped stop hand or the walking figure, probably at both tips of a sidewalk.

+### Yielding

+Similar to a stop sign, there are turn priorities for cycles.
+Some turns have right-of-way, others need to yield, but can go if there's room.

 ## Intersection policies for pedestrians ##

 Before figuring out how pedestrians will deterministically use intersections alongside cars, recall how cars currently work...